Christian de La Malène

-Christian Lunet de La Malène (5 December 1920 in Nîmes – 26 September 2007), was a French and European politician.
+Christian Lunet de La Malène (5 December 1920, Nîmes – 26 September 2007) was a French and European politician.
 He was a member of the UDR party.
+He represented Paris's 16th constituency in 1958 and from 1962–1978.

 He served as the French Minister of Scientific Research and Atomic and Space Questions from 1968.
 Prior to that he served as a Member of the European Parliament, including acting as the head of the Progressive Democrats group.